AsciiDoc Working Group Charter

 All representatives shall hold office until their respective successors are appointed or elected, as applicable.
 There shall be no prohibition on re-election or re-designation of any representative following the completion of that representative’s term of office.

-Partner Member Representatives shall serve in such capacity on committees until the earlier of their removal by their respective appointing Member organization or as otherwise provided for in this Charter.
+Partner Member Representatives shall serve in such capacity on committees until the earlier of their removal and replacement by their respective appointing Member organization or as otherwise provided for in this Charter.

 Elected representatives shall each serve one-year terms and shall be elected to serve from April 1 to March 31 of each calendar year, or until their respective successors are elected and qualified, or as otherwise provided for in this Charter.
 Procedures governing elections of Representatives may be established pursuant to resolutions of the Steering Committee provided that such resolutions are not inconsistent with any provision of this Charter.